SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

   - The Call Statistics and User Call Logs tools for Unified Messaging.

-- **Notifications** In Exchange 2016, the EAC now has a Notification viewer so that you can view notifications and alerts for:
+- **Notifications**: In Exchange 2016, the EAC now has a Notification viewer so that you can view notifications and alerts for:

   - Exchange certificates that are installed on any Exchange 2016 server in your organization that are expired or within 30 days of expiring.